vmiis/Unigreen-Food-Pty-Ltd/README.md

 <ul>
 <li>This application can be hosted on any HTML server.</li>
 <li>All business data are stored in a Database hosted on Amazon cloud infrastructure.</li>
-<li>All business data are daily backup to in Amazon Cloud DynamoDB Database (under data owner's account)</li>
+<li>All business data are daily backup to Amazon Cloud DynamoDB Database (under data owner's account)</li>
 <li>All business files are stored in Amazon Cloud S3 Storage (under data owner's account)</li>
 </ul>